mircea-pavel-anton/hugo-theme-chirpy/content/post/2019-08-08-write-a-new-post/index.en.md

 ---
 title: Writing a New Post
 date: 2019-08-08 14:10:00 +0800
-description: >-
-  Examples of text, typography, math equations, diagrams, flowcharts, pictures, videos, and more.
 categories:
   - Blogging
   - Tutorial
 tags:
   - writing
-pin: True
 ---

-> **NOTE:** This tutorial is not fully migrated from the Jekyll version -- please reference with caution.
-{ .prompt-warning }

-This tutorial will guide you how to write a post in the _Chirpy_ template, and it's worth reading even if you've used Jekyll before, as many features require specific variables to be set.
+This tutorial will guide you how to write a post in the _Chirpy_ template, and it's worth reading even if you've used Hugo before, as many features require specific variables to be set.

 ## Naming and Path

 Create a new file using `hugo new content/post/YYYY-MM-DD-TITLE.md`.
-You can change the path as you like, but note that all the posts should be placed in {{< markdown/filepath src="content/post" >}} of the root directory.
+You can change the path as you like, but note that all the posts should be placed in {{< filepath src="content/post" >}} of the root directory.

 ## Front Matter

-Basically, the [Front Matter](https://jekyllrb.com/docs/front-matter/) is initialized by hugo as below at the top of the post:
+Basically, you need to fill the [Front Matter](https://gohugo.io/content-management/front-matter/) as below at the top of the post:

 ```yaml
 ---